 - Why the U.S. Men Will Never Win the World Cup: A Historical and Cultural Reality Check, published November 2019

-- How the Hell Did I End Up Cageside?: An Accidental MMA Writer’s Memoir, is in development, salvaging bits of a never-published book on The Ultimate Fighter.
+- How the Hell Did I End Up Cageside?: An Accidental MMA Writer’s Memoir, published March 2020

 On this site, I’ve broken down my work into six broad categories.

 CULTURE is basically a catch-all for anything that isn’t sports: news, opinion, television, and a whole lot of music.

 OLYMPICS AND OTHER SPORTS focuses on my work covering Olympics (four in person, a few more from the USA TODAY office or my basement) and includes the odd piece on basketball or football.
 I’ve also had a particular interest in women’s sports and, oddly enough for someone born and raised in the state of Georgia, winter sports.

 MMA is another topic that would’ve seemed odd to people who knew growing up.
 But I was USA TODAY’s first dedicated MMA beat writer, and I’ve gone on to write for The Guardian and Bloody Elbow.

 GENERAL SOCCER is the catch-all for men’s soccer and broad topics affecting U.S. and global soccer as a whole.

 WOMEN’S SOCCER is a topic I covered on occasion in college, where I saw Mia Hamm and North Carolina tear apart my schoolmates.
 As the sport has grown, faded and rebounded, I’ve found no shortage of interesting stories.

 YOUTH SOCCER is a topic I started covering even before I had kids playing.
 Now I see it both from the perspective of national reformists and sideline parents.